 In response to the recent pandemic, nonprofit organizations around the globe have rallied to find a cure, support those most impacted, bring essentials to those in need, and provide disaster relief.
-To support these amazing organizations, Asana has complemented its Nonprofit discount and is offering 12-months of Asana Business to qualifying nonprofit organizations working on the front lines of COVID-19.
+To support these amazing organizations, Asana complemented its Nonprofit discount by offering 12-months of Asana Business to qualifying nonprofit organizations working on the front lines of COVID-19.

 Prior to working at Asana, I was the CEO of Possible Health, where my team used Asana in our global healthcare efforts.
 I know firsthand how powerful it is when dedicated teams have a platform for collaboration and work management, so they can focus their time and energy where it’s most valuable.
 I’m proud to announce that as of today, more than 245 nonprofit organizations working on the front lines of the COVID-19 response are using Asana’s free 12-month offering to manage their work.
 Here are some of their stories:

 New York Cares is New York City’s leading volunteer management organization.
 Each year, more than 50,000 volunteers serve upwards of 500,000 clients through programs aimed at improving education, meeting immediate needs, and revitalizing public spaces.

 About a year ago, New York Cares launched an initiative to improve collaboration on shared goals by implementing formal project management standards, practices, and methodologies in Asana.
 But the organization-wide roll-out of Asana coincided with the beginning of the COVID-19 pandemic—during which New York Cares was designated as the lead agency by New York City Emergency Management.
 As a result, New York Cares was mobilizing emergency volunteers and coordinating disaster response while simultaneously transitioning their team to fully remote operations, per New York City’s shelter in place guidelines.